 Morgan Stanley predicts Ford to cut 25,000 jobs in overhaul

-[SOUTHFIELD, Michigan] Ford Motor Co.'s US$11 billion restructuring could cost 25,000 employees their jobs, exceeding the cutbacks General Motors Co. announced last week, according to Morgan Stanley.
+FORD Motor Co's US$11 billion restructuring could cost 25,000 employees their jobs, exceeding the cutbacks General Motors Co (GM) announced last week, according to Morgan Stanley.

 Ford has yet to detail its job cuts, but Morgan Stanley analyst Adam Jonas predicts they could be larger than GM's in a note to investors.

-Ford's 70,000 salaried employees have been told they face unspecified job losses by the middle of next year as the automaker works through an "organizational redesign" aimed at creating a white-collar workforce "designed for speed," according to Karen Hampton, a spokeswoman.
+Ford's 70,000 salaried employees have been told they face unspecified job losses by the middle of next year as the automaker works through an "organisational redesign" aimed at creating a white-collar workforce "designed for speed", according to Karen Hampton, a spokeswoman.

 Ford also is cutting shifts at two US factories in the spring and transferring workers to plants building big SUVs and transmissions for pickups in moves that the automaker said will not result in job reductions.

-"We believe existential business model risk will be prioritized over near-term profits and cash return," Jonas wrote.
+"We believe existential business model risk will be prioritised over near-term profits and cash return," Mr Jonas wrote.
 "We still do not believe investor expectations have fully considered the near-term earnings risk."
+BLOOMBERG